Phoolbagan

-Phoolbagan is a neighbourhood in North Kolkata in Kolkata district in the Indian state of West Bengal.
-Subhas Sarovar is one of the famous tourist attraction of Kolkata present in the locality of Phoolbagan.
+Phoolbagan is a locality of North Kolkata in Kolkata district in the Indian state of West Bengal.
+Subhas Sarovar, one of the famous tourist attractions in Kolkata is located at Phoolbagan.

 Geography

 Police district

 Phoolbagan police station is part of the Eastern Suburban division of Kolkata Police.
 It is located at P-86, CIT Road, Scheme VIIM, Kolkata-700 054.

 Ultadanga Women police station covers all police districts under the jurisdiction of the Eastern Suburban division i.e. Beliaghata, Entally, Maniktala, Narkeldanga, Ultadanga, Tangra and Phoolbagan.